zackria/Plex-Folder-Playlist-Creator/README.md

 - Advanced media file filtering and categorization.
 - Real-time metadata updates with Plex.
 - Additional themes and customization options for the UI.

+## Known Limitations
+- The app is currently tested only for MP3 files and audio formats.
+- Testing for video and other file formats is pending.